nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 ### Nuxeo Platform Requirements

+#### Nuxeo Platform Versions

 The Nuxeo mobile application is compliant with all Nuxeo Platform versions as of LTS 2015 HF12.

 See the [Limitations](#limitations) section for previous hotfixes of Nuxeo Platform LTS 2015.

+#### OAuth 2 Configuration

-Since Nuxeo Platform 9.2, the Nuxeo mobile application uses an OAuth 2 flow to authorize against the platform.
-If not already done, you need to [register]({{page page='using-oauth2#client-registration'}}) an OAuth 2 Client on your Nuxeo Platform with the following attributes:
+Since Nuxeo Platform 9.2, the Nuxeo mobile application uses an OAuth&nbsp;2 flow to authorize against the platform.
+If not already done, you need to [register]({{page page='using-oauth2#client-registration'}}) an OAuth&nbsp;2 client on your Nuxeo Platform with the following attributes:

 * Name: Nuxeo Mobile
 * Client Id: `nuxeo-mobile`